moodleulpgc/moodle41ulpgc/theme/boost_union/README.md

 With this setting, you can make the login form slightly transparent to let the background image shine through even more.

+#### Login providers

+##### Local login

+With this setting, you control if the local login form is shown on the login page or not.
+By default, the local login form is shown and users an login into the site as normal.
+If you disable this setting, the local login form is hidden.
+This allows you to just provide login buttons for external identity providers like OAuth2 or OIDC.

+##### IDP login intro

+With this setting, you control if the 'Log in using your account on' intro is shown above the IDP login buttons or not.
+By default, the intro is shown and users will be quickly informed what the IDP buttons are about.
+If you disable this setting, the IDP intro is hidden.
+This allows you to provide a clean user login interface if you just use external identity providers like OAuth2 or OIDC.

+#### Tab "Dashboard / My courses"

+##### Course overview block

+###### Show course images

+With this setting, you can control whether the course image is visible inside the course overview block or not.
+It is possible to choose a different setting for Card view, Summary view, and List view.

+###### Show course completion progress

+With this setting, you can control whether the course completion progress is visible inside the course overview block or not.

 #### Tab "Course"

 ##### Course Header